Press, Reviews, Interviews |

 The Zymoglyphic region effectively artifacts within its own curatorial chronotope, the chronotope produced by beings obsessed with sustaining a living subjectivity, distinct from objects, Others, and what we perceive to be lower life forms.
 Exhibited thusly the imperial objects and the matrixes of thought attached to them are themselves rendered ruinous - objectified, that externalization and fragmentation occuring between the collecting subject and their objects re-internalized in the form of decay, celebratory decay at that.
 Treated with the alien anthropological distance of dust observing the human home owner that endlessly and futilely tries to chase it away, this collection of collections at once realizes a colonial fantasy of authenticity via museumifaction while simultaneously relegating the period to the Zymoglyphic region to be productively fermented by primordial ooze.

 "A Zymoglyphic Reading of Natural History: Objects and Ontology in the Imperial Gothic Culture of Collections" was presented by Rachel Birke at the annual conference of the Pacific Ancient and Modern Language Association (PAMLA) on Nov.
-11. The presentation may be seen here.
+11. The presentation may be streamed here and the script is here.

 Zymoglyphic is the space where the futile project of Western epistemology's separation of life ("bare" life, biological life) from the allegedly human world of signs and syntax (language) totally decomposes into a glorious sludge, a compost heap of equal parts organic matter and heavy plastics in a riot of colors, textures, significations